wing5wong/artisan-whs-static/source/_events/2024-12-11_term-1-begins-yr-9-13-all-new-students.md

 Term 1 begins, Monday 27 January - **Year 9 & 13 & all new students**

 9.00am
-Powhiri - Staff and Year 13 student leaders welcoming new staff, Year 9 and other students new to the school.
+Powhiri (please arrive between 8.30 am and 8.50 am) - Staff and Year 13 student leaders welcoming new staff, Year 9 and other students new to the school.

 Morning Break at conclusion of powhiri.

-10.30am (approx)
+10.30am
 Organisation into Houses and then into form classes.
 Taken to form rooms.

 11.30am – 12.00pm Lunch